blazingjove/C195_V1/README.txt

 Additional report: located in the reports tab generates an alert of the next occurring appointment with all the appointment information in the alert

-How to run the program
-Program starts, connects to sql database and prompts user to login with a username and password that is checked against the user information in the database. after login a tabbed window is Displayed with appointments, customers, reports, and settings.
+The program starts, connects to sql database and prompts user to login with a username and password that is checked against the user information in the database. after login a tabbed window is Displayed with appointments, customers, reports, and settings.